NAB Foreign Currency Account - Onshore

 1.5 You may obtain Account Information over the telephone by following the Procedures.
 Information about the Procedures is available from any branch of NAB upon request.

 1.6 You must establish and maintain security measures adequate to protect the Procedures from unauthorised use or access.
 You must keep the Procedures secret.
 If you make a written record of them, you must not keep that record with the account details.
 Any record should be recorded in a code that is not easily deciphered.
 You must instruct all persons you have authorised to use the Procedures to comply with this clause.
 You also authorise NAB to disclose Account Information over the telephone to you and to any other person who follows the Procedures.
-NAB need not enquire about the identity of the person and is entitled to assume that they are you or have been authorised by you to obtain the Account Information over the telephone provided they have followed the Procedures.
-In the absence of a breach of obligation owed to you, NAB will not be liable for any loss or damage you suffer or incur as a result of NAB providing the Account Information over the telephone to a person who has followed the Procedures.
+NAB will not enquire about the identity of the person and will assume that they are you or have been authorised by you to obtain the Account Information over the telephone provided they have followed the Procedures.
+NAB will not be liable for any loss or damage you suffer or incur as a result of NAB providing the Account Information over the telephone to a person who has followed the Procedures.
+Except to the extent that NAB knew or ought to have known that the person was in fact not authorised by you to obtain the Account Information.

 1.9 Interest on the account will be calculated: